djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ### AI agent configuration

-24. Click on the "hamburger menu" on top left and select “AI agent configuration” from the menu.
-If you don't see “AI agent configuration” in the menu, try [this](#Common-issues-and-troubleshoot-steps).
+24. Click on the "hamburger menu" on top left and select “AI agent configuration” from the menu. **Note** : If you don't see “AI agent configuration” in the menu, try [this](#Common-issues-and-troubleshoot-steps).

 <img width="1000" alt="image" src="hands-on-lab-assets/image56.png">